bazad/ida_kernelcache/README.md

 kernelcache.
 These scripts help IDA along by leveraging the known structure of the kernelcache to automatically propagate useful information.

+In addition to the stock functionality in the module, ida_kernelcache contains several scripts to make analyzing the iOS kernelcache easier.
+For example, you can use the scripts to autogenerate C structs used by a function.

 Many of the techniques used in ida_kernelcache were developed for and borrowed directly from [memctl].